germangb/newton-rs/README.md

 # Newton-rs

-`cmake` is needes in order to build this crate.
+`cmake` is needed in order to build this crate.